PranavShekhar13/PranavShekhar13/README.md

 ### Hi there, I'm Pranav ! 👋

 ## I'm a Student, Grandson, Developer, and Tech Freak!
-- 🔭 I’m currently working on an AI enabled machine!
+- 🔭 I’m currently working on an AI enabled machine Project
 - 🌱 I’m currently trying to learn everything to do with Computer Science
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects